 - ½ tsp kosher salt

 - Melt your butter down in a small saucepan.
 Once the butter has melted, continue to cook on low heat until the butter starts to turn brown in color, be sure to stir often.
-This will take about 4 minutes.
-Take it off the stove right away and pour into a bowl.
-Let it come to room temperature before placing in the fridge.
-Bring it back to a solid softened texture when you’re ready to use.
+This will take about 5-7 minutes.
+Remove from heat and pour into a heatproof bowl. pop it in the freezer for about 15 minutes, stiring occasionally.
+You want a softened texture.

 - In a small bowl, whisk the flour, corn meal, baking soda and salt together.

-- Refrigerate the dough for at least 20 minutes.
-Preheat your oven to 375°
+- Next, add in the flour mixture and mix until well combined.
+Chill the dough in the fridge for at least 30 minutes.
+Preheat your oven to 350°

-- Using a 1/4 c. measuring cup, scoop your cookie dough batter onto a sheet pan lined with parchment paper.
-Bake the cookies for 12 minutes.
-Let them cool for 15 minutes before enjoying!
+- Using a 1/4 c. measuring cup, or cookie scoop, add the doug onto a sheet pan lined with parchment paper.
+Bake for 10-12 minutes.
+Let them finish baking on the tray for about 10 minutes.
+Enjoy warm.

 - While browning your butter, you’ll start to see dark brown flecks at the bottom of the saucepan.
-This is what you want.
+Be sure to scrape them off with a spatula.

 - You can pop the brown butter in the freezer until it’s back to a solid, but soft state.
 You can also make the brown butter a day before and store in the fridge until you’re ready to use.